 “It’s too much of a hassle.”

 Millennials are widely considered the quintessential digital natives, who have come of age as new technologies offer improvement in all aspects of their lives.
 For many millennials, the way they observed their parents spending money on goods and services during their childhoods became obsolete by the time it was their turn to manage their own budgets, with digital solutions such as Netflix, Uber and Amazon Prime sweeping away many traditional retailers and services.

 This means ease of sign up is also a significant factor for millennials - the majority of web forms and apps they interact with are designed to gather only absolutely essential information as quickly as possible, and insurers need to make sure their website is optimized for mobile.
 The more in-depth legacy underwriting process required for a new life insurance policy to be approved can also be a significant deterrent, as it’s markedly different from the ease of signing up for anything else - whether the aforementioned cell phone insurance, a service provider contract, or even a new bank account.
 Insurers who can optimize this process and provide millennials with faster quotes and more easily digestible policies will be at a significant advantage over the competition.

 “I just don’t like you.”

-Finally, the branding of an insurer is also very important when it comes to selling life insurance to Millennials.
-The widely held public perception of insurance is already quite negative, with many people believing it’s untrustworthy, or even a rip off, and Millennials have an even keener sense for authenticity in advertising than most.
-Insurance innovator Lemonade has stated that 87% of their customers are first time insurance buyers, which demonstrates how their customer-centric approach with an emphasis on social good has resonated with the previously uninsured.
+Finally, the branding of an insurer is also very important when it comes to selling life insurance to millennials.
+The widely held public perception of insurance is already quite negative, with many people believing it’s untrustworthy, or even a rip off, and millennials have an even keener sense for authenticity in advertising than most.
+Insurance innovator Lemonade has stated that 87 percent of their customers are first time insurance buyers, which demonstrates how their customer-centric approach with an emphasis on social good has resonated with the previously uninsured.